gernest/greact/README.md

 Inter galactic test runner and test framework for  Go frontend projects.

+The name madtitan originate from nickname of Thanos (comics character), he is obsessed with collecting infinity stones, this project is obsessed with collecting all the good parts of javascript testing eco system with the go ones to bring smooth developer experience for frontend works using the Go programming language.

  __ warning__ I have actively tested this on darwin (os x), if you have issue with a different os open it here and probably someone else who uses your os might help.